frostbyte134/frostbyte134.github.io/_posts/2018-06-23-rethinking-the-inception-architecture.markdown

 <img src="{{ site.url }}/images/deeplearning/inception/expansion.jpg" class="center"/>

-__No explanation/intuition in the paper why 3 works.
+__No explanation/intuition in the paper why (the bizarre asymmetric structure of) 3 works.
 No explanation either why they decided to use it.__ Maybe inspired by the asymmetry of 3-2.

 ### 6. Inception-V2